moinhameed27/Database/CC-312/Labs/README.md

 # Project Structure

-This repository contains the following files and folders:
+This repository contains all university labs containing the following files and folders:

 ## Code.sql

 This file contains the SQL code for various queries, showcasing different possible approaches to solve the lab problems.
-It serves as a reference for different SQL techniques and optimizations.

 ## DBS-BCSF22_LAB01.docx